kubos/kubos/docs/os-docs/using-kubos-linux.rst

 .. note::

-    While file transfer can be done over a SLIP connection, it is significantly faster and more reliable when done over an ethernet connection instead.
+    While file transfer can be done over a SLIP connection, it is significantly faster and more reliable when done over an ethernet connection instead (for boards which have an ethernet port available)

 User Applications
 -----------------